Connecting to databases that support ODBC from Python with mxODBC

 5. Do one of the following:

-• If you are using the unixODBC Driver Manager included in the Easysoft ODBC driver distribution:
+• If you're using the unixODBC Driver Manager included in the Easysoft ODBC driver distribution:

 In: